Luqman-tech/content-ops-starter/content/pages/index.md

       OUR GOAL: HAVE COMMUNITIES UPLIFT THEMSELVES USING THE POWER OF INNOVATION AND TECHNOLOGY.
     text: >+
-      <div style="text-align: left">```
+      <div style="text-align: left"><div>We are a social enterprise consisting

-      <div>We are a social enterprise consisting of experts with backgrounds and
+      of experts with backgrounds and rich experience in community development, environmental science, business development, engineering, and technology.
-      rich experience in community development, environmental science, business development, engineering, and technology.
-We leverage data-driven technology, business, and environmental expertise to implement innovative project strategies that enhance the overall well-being of the environment, the people, and the fiscal standing of the parties involved, all at once.</div><div>OUR VISION: To achieve a continent with thriving ecosystems, where development leverages innovation that is geared towards enhancing the quality of life of the African people, their environment, and their economic standing.</div><br><di>OUR MISSION: To build and amplify solutions and project strategies that efficiently function to ensure simultaneous benefit to the environment, the innovative and fiscal standpoint of the business involved, and the people.</div>
+      We leverage data-driven technology, business, and environmental expertise to implement innovative project strategies that enhance the overall well-being of the environment, the people, and the fiscal standing of the parties involved, all at once.</div><div>OUR VISION: To achieve a continent with thriving ecosystems, where development leverages innovation that is geared towards enhancing the quality of life of the African people, their environment, and their economic standing.</div><br><di>OUR

-      ```</div>
+      MISSION: To build and amplify solutions and project strategies that efficiently function to ensure simultaneous benefit to the environment, the innovative and fiscal standpoint of the business involved, and the people.</di></div>

     badge:
       label: OUR STORY